 - Scientific research behind the effectiveness of garcinia cambogia for weight loss has been mixed.

 - Reported side effects for garcinia cambogia are mild.
 They include dizziness, dry mouth, and digestive problems.

 Is there such a thing as a weight loss miracle drug?

 Today’s market is full of “miracle drugs” and supplements that claim to help you drop pounds fast, and it’s no wonder they fly off the shelves and into medicine cabinets across the country.

 Dr. Oz and others like him have showered praise on one of these products in particular: the controversial garcinia cambogia fruit.

 Garcinia cambogia is a citrus fruit that grows in Southeast Asia.
-An extract from the fruit rind, hydroxycitric acid (HCA), has historically been used for cooking, but it’s also been used for weight loss and to lower cholesterol.
+An extract from the fruit rind, hydroxycitric acid (HCA), has historically been used for cooking, but it’s also been used for weight loss.

 You can buy garcinia cambogia online or at most health and supplement stores, in pill form or as a powder.
 Sometimes, it’s also included as an ingredient in snack bars.
 Typical doses are between 250 and 1,000 mg each day.

 Part of the allure of garcinia cambogia is the fact that it comes from a fruit, so it’s “natural.”
 However, this alone doesn’t make it a worthwhile supplement, or even safe.